topst-development/Documentation/Single Board Computer/G Model/D3-G/Software/Linux SDK Getting Started.md

 1. Install the serial port driver (for example, CP210x Universal Windows Driver) and PL2303_prolific driver in the Windows environment.
 2. Install a terminal emulator such as Tera Term or PuTTY.
-3. Connect the Host PC and the A72 UART Pin on the D3-G board.
+3. Connect the Host PC and UART Pin on the D3-G board.
 Use a USB-to-TTL cable.
 4. Connect the black cable to the GND pin.
-5. Connect the RXD cable to the TX pin of the A72 UART pins and the TXD cable to the RX pin of the UART pins.
+5. Connect the white cable (RXD) to TX pin of the UART pins and the green cable (TXD) to RX pin of UART pins.
+6. Run the terminal emulator application.
+7. Open Device Manager on your PC and check the port number that is being used for UART.
+8. Enter the Verified Port number in Device Manager into Serial line field in the terminal emulator.
+Set Speed (bsp) to 115200 and Flow control to None.
+9. Connect the power cable.
+Then, the D3-G boots in the default eMMC boot mode.

 <p align="center">